SunsetWan/translationArchive/Episode 6.md

 WEBVTT

 00:00:11.840 --> 00:00:35.230
 <v John Sundell>Welcome to the swift community podcast.
-I am John Sindel.
-And on this episode, we're going to discuss Swift you I and share some of our first impressions of this exciting new framework and how we think it's going to impact the Swift _and Iowa's developer communities._ And to do that, I have three wonderful people joining me on this episode.
+I am John Sundell.
+And on this episode, we're going to discuss SwiftUI and share some of our first impressions of this exciting new framework and how we think it's going to impact the Swift and iOS developer communities.
+And to do that, I have three wonderful people joining me on this episode.
 First up is Kateryna Gridina .
 Welcome to the show, Kateryna.

 00:00:35.470 --> 00:00:46.350
 <v Kateryna Gridina>Hi, John.
 Um, hello, everyone.
-My name is Katerina ~~Workings.
-Alana~~ I'm working in Zalando and I just started to play ~~with you, if you're I,~~  with SwiftUI, like, four weeks ago, but already very excited about this.
+My name is Katerina.
+I'm working in Zalando and I just started to play with SwiftUI, like, four weeks ago, but already very excited about this.

 00:00:46.360 --> 00:00:50.040
 <v John Sundell>Awesome.
 And next up, we have Paul Hudson.
 Welcome, Paul.

 00:00:50.100 --> 00:00:55.400
-<v Paul Hudson>Hey, folks. _My polar run hacking with Swift_ and I am currently obsessed with ~~you.~~ SwiftUI.
+<v Paul Hudson>Hey, folks. _[unclear]My polar run hacking with Swift_ and I am currently obsessed with SwiftUI.
 It's great fun.

 00:00:55.690 --> 00:01:00.410
 <v John Sundell>Awesome.
 And last but not least, we have Erica Sadun.
 Welcome, Erica.

 00:01:00.420 --> 00:01:11.730
 <v Erica Sadun>Hi.
-Uh, this is Erica Sadun, and I'm talking from ~~Tessa Ll Island~~ Tessel Island , where I am currently participating in Swift Island of Conference over here with these other two wonderful people.
+Uh, this is Erica Sadun, and I'm talking from Tessel Island , where I am currently participating in Swift Island of Conference over here with these other two wonderful people.

 00:01:11.880 --> 00:01:15.200
 <v Paul Hudson>I keep telling folks here that actually she messed up the title.
 The Erica Sadun.